F.A.Q.

 Does Olive Counseling take insurance?

-We are excited to say that we do accept insurance!
+We are excited to say that Jacob accepts insurance!

 Are there risks involved with using insurance?